usc-isi/PipeEdge/README.md

 ## TODO

+- [x] Remove unneccessary code
+- [x] Build layers in the node and reload the weight
 - [x] Combine the function for different number of nodes
+- [x] Test for correctness
 - [ ] Test for multiple nodes
 - [ ] Test for vit-large model
 - [ ] Test for vit-huge model